 To determine a student's eligibility for the grant, the Department of Education uses a standard formula, revised and approved every year by Congress, to evaluate the information reported on the application for a Pell Grant.
 The formula calculates an Expected Family Contribution (EFC).
 The Student Aid Report contains this number and will tell whether a student is eligible for a Pell Grant.
 Awards for the academic year will depend on program funding.
 How much a student actually gets will depend on the Expected Family Contribution, the cost of education at East Central, whether a student is a full-time or part-time student, and how long a student will be enrolled in the academic year.
+In addition, a student is limited to a Pell lifetime eligibility of 600%.

-Four to six weeks after submitting the Free Application for Federal Student Aid, or sooner if completed online with an email address, a student will be sent the Student Aid Report (SAR) by the Central Processing System.
+Three to four weeks after submitting the Free Application for Federal Student Aid, or sooner if completed online with an email address, a student will be sent the Student Aid Report (SAR) by the Central Processing System.
 Once the SAR is received either from the student or electronically, the Financial Aid Office will then be able to determine a student's eligibility and the amount of the Pell Grant.